 To make things even more confusing: the magazine in question actually shows up in two locations, but only one causes the flashback to change.
 That footnote is probably just a programming error, but only makes the change harder to pick up on without outside help.

 The party initially assumed that they had been gassed by some kind of SeeD-hating person who must, in their imagination, just have wanted to inconvenience them instead of hurt them when they were unconscious?
 True, you could interpret the strange foley from earlier as implying a gas attack, but it must have been a really inefficient gas attack.
-At best they broke Squall’s nose, given that he fell straight to the floor, but other than that.
+At best their hypothetical enemy broke Squall’s nose, given that he fell straight to the floor, but other than that, nothing!
 Soon, the party is discussing their dreams (including the killer line from Squall: “I dreamt I was a moron”) and realize they had the same one, or at least a similar one.
 The party decides the party decides to put the whole “common dream about being other people” thing on the back-burner, which is honestly understandable, since they have literally no way of explaining it.
-The least anyone could hypothetically do is to search the train, and I don’t believe they have that authority.
+The most anyone could do is to search the train, and I don’t believe they have that authority (and they’re about to try to go incognito).
 They promise to report it to the headmaster.
 They have yet to do so at the time of writing, though as you’ll see, there’s been a good dozen reasons to put it off.

 In any event, I want to say that while the party’s initial reaction to the gassing/flashback makes sense, after a while (read: later flashbacks) it starts to come off as the writing trick it really is: they’re not discussing the confusing, mysterious element because it would be either boring to the player or inconvenient to the author (I can’t say which without knowing the actual explanation for the flashback).
 What I’m saying is that they’re acting realistically or even ideally… but I’m still aware that I’m being conned by the devs, just a little bit.